-Join Aaron Quigley for an in-depth discussion in this video Closed captioning, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Closed captioning, part of Learning Captivate 8.

 Now that we have a video added to one of our slides, we'd like to add some closed captioning so that the audio that's being spoken in the video can be easily read across the bottom of the screen.
 To do this, let's make sure that the video's selected.
 And in the Properties panel, under Properties, let's go and click on Edit Video Timing.
 Here in the Edit Video Timing window, the next box over from Edit is Closed Captioning.
 The way that close captioning works is we create various rows of text.
 The rows of text are then assigned to various key makers throughout the video and each new row will appear when its key marker is reached.